-We invite you to maximize your graduate education experience by actively participating in all that the MSW Program has to offer.
-From the classroom setting to agency field internships, you will have opportunities to explore career options involving diverse settings, populations, and service delivery models.
-Your professors draw on their own experiences as practitioners and academic scholars, and they will challenge you to effectively integrate your knowledge, values, and skills in various social work contexts.
-While in the program, we encourage you to seek opportunities to be involved in cohort-building activities such as: MSW Student Association (MSWSA), the student-led social work organization; special speaker events; Lobby Days; and service opportunities in and around our community.
+We invite you to maximize your graduate education experience by taking part in all that the MSW Program has to offer.
+From the classroom setting to agency field internships and supplemental training opportunities, you will experience professional growth working with diverse populations in a variety of settings across different service delivery models.
+Your professors draw on their own experience as practitioners and academic scholars, and they will challenge you to effectively integrate your knowledge, values, and skills in various social work contexts.
+While in the program, we encourage you to seek opportunities to be involved in cohort-building activities such as MSW Student Association (MSWSA), the student-led social work organization; special speaker events; Lobby Days; and service events in and around our community.

-This handbook contains information about the MSW Program options, policies, and resources of relevance to current and prospective students.
+This handbook contains information about the MSW Program models, policies, and resources of relevance to current and prospective students.
 General information about APU graduate education can also be found in the university's Graduate Catalog.
 We hope these reference materials will be useful and guide your decision-making process while in the program.